Scalingo/documentation/src/_posts/databases/postgresql/timescaledb/2000-01-01-dump-restore.md

 You can use the command `pg_dump` as explained
 [on our documentation]({% post_url databases/postgresql/2000-01-01-dump-restore %}).
-But you cannot restore it on a PostgreSQL using TimescaleDB hosted on Scalingo.
+But you cannot restore it on a PostgreSQL® instance using TimescaleDB hosted on Scalingo.

 The only dump available to make restorable backups on Scalingo hosted TimescaleDB are the [on demand backups]({% post_url databases/postgresql/2000-01-01-start %}#on-demand-backups).